lambdapad/lambdapad/README.md

 ![lambdapad](lambdapad.png)

-Static website generator using Elixir.
-Yes, it's using (syntactic) *sugar* to make *swetter* your experience!
+Static website generator using Elixir or Erlang.
+Yes! you can use (syntactic) *sugar* to make *swetter* your experience or Erlang to power the functional way to build your pages!

 If you love this content and want we can generate more, you can support us: